Testaccio Restaurants: Eating Well in Rome

-These Testaccio butchers were paid in part with the "quinto quarto", the fifth quarter of the animals they spent the day hacking apart.
-Their clever wives made the best of their situation, creating a cuisine that nobody has forgotten over the years because it's darned tasty.
+The stockyards were here, wedged between the Tiber and the mountain of broken amphorae called Monte Testaccio.
+Testaccio butchers were paid in part with the "quinto quarto", the fifth quarter of the animals they spent the day hacking apart.
+Their wives made it into tasty food.

 It's not all offal; don't stick up your nose quite yet.
 There's always the celebrated "bacon and egg" pasta, pasta alla carbonara.
 But wait, that's not bacon, it's guanciale (cured pork cheek).
 But...it's better than bacon, trust me, it's even better than pancetta.

 Testaccio is flat--except for that pimple of a hill Monte Testaccio, somtimes called "Monte dei cocci", the mountain of what archaeologists call pot sherds.
 That's right, it's not a natural hill.
 Ancient Romans dumped their pots here; it's an amphora graveyard.